AlexsLemonade/refinebio/README.md

 ```

 The rows whose `ID`s are `DOWNLOADER` or `PROCESSOR` are the parameterized
-jobs which are waiting to dispatch Data Refinery jobs.
+jobs which are waiting to dispatch Refine.bio jobs.
 If you don't understand
 what that means, don't worry about it.
 All you really need to do is select
 one of the jobs whose ID contains `dispatch` and whose `Submit Date`
 matches the time when the job you want to check on was run, copy that full ID